 For birth parents, placing your child for adoption is a difficult and selfless decision.
-You have the child’s best interests at heart and want to ensure that the child will be well-loved and taken care of.
+You have the child’s best interests at heart.
+Moreover, you want to ensure that the child will be well-loved and taken care of.

 When it seems that you have found the perfect family who is ready to give your child a happy home, you can become plagued with new doubts including wondering whether or not this is the best family for your child.